 Warning!
-A long rave about this hotel as it’s amazing!
+A long rave about this hotel as it’s amazing.
 The best quality hotel so far in four months of travelling in SE Asia (Singapore, Malaysia, Thailand, Burma) and has restored my faith in Burma’s hotels and service.

 We booked 4 nights with Agoda and stayed 6 nights as basically didn’t want to leave or spend extra nights in Yangon.
-Loved this hotel so much as it felt like coming home every day after an exhausting day in the heat and rain exploring the Lake region.
+Loved this hotel so much as it felt like coming home every day, after an exhausting day in the heat and rain exploring

 Actually, we missed breakfast one morning as had a 5:30am start for the sunrise boat trip.
 The day before I’d mentioned to the lady at reception that we’d be missing their delicious breakfast.

-The Brilliant is about a 20-minute flat walk from town but this is not a problem as you’re provided with free bicycles, which can be used at any time.
+The Brilliant is about a 20-minute flat walk from town but this is not a problem as you’re provided with free bicycles to be used at any time.

-- The Live Dim Sum House (No 43, Yone Gyi Rd) is exceptional for local meals (1,500+K) and of course their freshly in-house made Dim Sums (1,000+K); oh, and a Mandalay Rum shot is only 300K.
+On No 43, Yone Gyi Rd, this Dim Sum restaurant is exceptional for local meals (1,500+K) and of course freshly in-house made Dim Sums (1,000+K); oh, and a Mandalay Rum shot is only 300K.

 Inle to Yangon

-Although the bus quality is very good, the roads are pretty bad, the locals don’t travel well so there’s a lot of throwing up and clearing lung noises, and the driver seems to have a problem with removing his hand from the buses horn or accelerator; it’s relentless!
+Although the bus quality is very good, be prepared for roads that are in bad condition and locals that don’t travel well, so, there’s a lot of throwing up and clearing lung noises.
+You also experience a driver that seems to have a problem with removing his hand from the horn or accelerator – it’s relentless!